Replacing or Repairing Parts

 Undo the all the screws for the dash while in the main dash, I found the best way was to start at the bottom and then work to the top.

-Depending how small your hands are you can either put your hand up the back of the dash to find the speedo cable bolt and undo it if you’re lucky.
-Or, the chances are you might not be able to undo it by hand so you will have to go with the second option – Pull the dash forward a little to leave a space and get a spanner on the nut and undo it.
-Pull the cable case away from the dash making sure the inner part cable comes out with it.
-This is the second most tricky part about this job.
-Pull the dash out a little more from the main dash.
+Depending on how small your hands are you can either put your hand up the back of the dash to find the speedo cable bolt and undo it if you’re lucky.
+The chances are you won’t be able to undo the nut by hand so you will have to go with the second option; pull the dash forward a little to leave a space and be able get a small spanner on the nut and loosen it.
+Pull the cable case away from the back of the speedo making sure the inner square tipped part cable comes out with it.
+Once the speedo cable has been removed the gauges will be able to be pulled out much more.

 Important Note: Mark up where all the wires are fitted to the gauges from the senders so you know where to replace them when you refit the dash.
-Remove the wires from the gauges not the dash pigtail.
+Or take a few photo of the wires in place.
+Remove the wires from the gauges in order to pull the complete gauges unit out.
 These wires can be seen coming in from the loom itself.

 Place the dash face down and undo the screws around the outside of the case.